sashianl/sample_service/docs/using-pipenv.md

   Another option is to install `pipenv` via macports.
 This would be friendlier to macports, but will install yet another version of Python (3.9 at time of writing) and is not compatible with the way `pipenv` is installed for the GHA workflow.

-  Typically Python binaries are installed in a virtual environment, which sets up paths itself.
+  Typically, Python binaries are installed in a virtual environment, which sets up paths itself.

 - Install runtime and dev dependencies